 Most babies with bronchiolitis get better by themselves without any special medical treatment.

-- asthma puffers or inhalers are usually not effective in bronchiolitis
+- asthma puffers or inhalers don't help babies with bronchiolitis

 - using blue reliever asthma puffers or inhalers in babies less than 12 months of age may make their breathing worse

-- in some babies nearer to 12 months of age, it may be hard to tell if the problem is bronchiolitis or asthma, so treatment with asthma puffers or inhalers may be trialled
+- in babies over 12 months of age, it may be hard to tell if the problem is bronchiolitis or asthma - your doctor may try asthma puffers or inhalers